 exclusive use of Africa's best network of cutting edge wildlife photography hides, designed by Bence Máté

-unique opportunity to learn DSLR videography with a BBC trained wildlife film maker
+unique opportunity to learn wildlife film making with a BBC trained film maker

-restricted numbers to maximise space per photographer in game drive vehicles: usually 2 photographers per vehicle, occasionally 4 max by consent
+restricted numbers to maximise space per photographer in game drive vehicles: only 2 /3 photographers per vehicle: full row each

 luxury en-reserve accomodation and cuisine